John Paul Scott

 John Paul Scott (January 3, 1927 – February 22, 1987) was an American criminal who is noted as the only escapee from Alcatraz Federal Penitentiary known to have reached the San Francisco shore by swimming.
 He was recaptured almost immediately.

-Biography
+Background

 Scott was born in Springfield, Kentucky.
 He was convicted of bank robbery and the possession of unregistered firearms in Lexington, Kentucky, and sentenced to thirty years in prison.